May 04 Social Media Stories: What Brands Need to Know About Ephemeral Content

 - Brand Marketing Opportunities: Right now, brand opportunities are very limited, especially since no one in the US is included in the Beta.
 We’re also not certain that Fleets will be a feature that brands want to utilize, as they’re really designed for users to be able to more freely express themselves.
 That said, we’re keeping an eye on any initial findings Twitter releases or roadmaps they share in relation to rolling out Fleets publicly.

 - A Brief History: Despite the name, Pinterest’s Story Pins aren’t ephemeral content, which is why we put them last on the list.
 It would be more accurate to compare Story Pins to Facebook’s Canvas feature, as they are designed to highlight multiple forms of media to… tell a story.
-Launched last year, Story Pins are still an interesting feature worth exploring, but unfortunately, they’re still a work in progress and not available to all accounts.
+Launched last year, Story Pins are still an interesting feature worth exploring, but unfortunately, they’re still a work in progress and only available to select influencer accounts (influencers can apply for access though).

-- Brand Marketing Opportunities: Story Pins are optimal for brands that promote recipes and DIY content, allowing you the ability to string together multiple forms of media to showcase a concept.
+- Brand Marketing Opportunities: Story Pins are not available at the brand level, brands can instead partner with influencers to create Story Pins.
+This type of content is optimal for brands looking to promote recipes and DIY content, allowing you the ability to string together multiple forms of media to showcase a concept.
 Pinterest touts that it’s ideal to use this feature to create step-by-step guides or curate a collection of products, so keep that in mind if your content already follows this type of strategy.

 To keep up to date on the latest social channel features and trends, subscribe to our bi-weekly newsletter, Social You Should Know, using the form below.